micmejia/bible-dump/NKJV/Numbers/Num 9.md

 So it was always: the cloud covered it _by day,_ and the appearance of fire by night.

 ###### 17
-Whenever the cloud was [^h]taken up from above the tabernacle, after that the children of Israel would journey; and in the place where the cloud settled, there the children of Israel would pitch their tents.
+Whenever the cloud was taken up from above the tabernacle, after that the children of Israel would journey; and in the place where the cloud settled, there the children of Israel would pitch their tents.

 ###### 18
-At the [^i]command of the Lord the children of Israel would journey, and at the command of the Lord they would camp; as long as the cloud stayed above the tabernacle they remained encamped.
+At the command of the Lord the children of Israel would journey, and at the command of the Lord they would camp; as long as the cloud stayed above the tabernacle they remained encamped.

 ###### 19
 Even when the cloud continued long, many days above the tabernacle, the children of Israel kept the charge of the Lord and did not journey.